- Annual Statement of Disclosure

 (Meetings are noted on the main page calendar).

 The Ethics Board promotes an environment where Town officials, employees, board and committee members and citizens work together in good faith, with integrity and honesty.
 This is accomplished by ensuring fullcompliance with the Code of Ethics, including the Annual and Transactional disclosures and the New York State Open Meetings Law.

 This volunteer seven member Board is appointed by the Town Council and authorized by Town and New York State Law.
-The Ethics Board can have no more than three members from the same political party and at least one must be an appointed Town official.
+The Ethics Board can have no more than three members from the same political party.
 Each member serves for a five year term.